emhng/odin-battleship/README.md

 ## Learnings

-Following the project brief on being selective on what factory function or module each function is should go was good practice.
+Following the project brief on being selective on what factory function or module each function should go under was good practice.
 I feel like I have a better understanding of how to organize my code now.